J.D. Davis Player Props: Giants vs. Mets

-J.D.
-Davis -- hitting .324 with two doubles, two home runs, two walks and seven RBI in his past 10 games -- will be in action for the San Francisco Giants versus the New York Mets, with Kodai Senga on the hill, on April 20 at 9:45 PM ET.
+After hitting .297 with a double, two home runs, two walks and seven RBI in his past 10 games, J.D.
+Davis and the San Francisco Giants take on the New York Mets (who will hand the ball to Joey Lucchesi) at 10:15 PM ET on Friday.

 J.D.
 Davis Game Info & Props vs. the Mets